Notes related to RipsTech PHP Security Calendar 2019 which aren’t accessible anymore.

 - This is achieved by sending a link with

-). - With the admin’s session hijacked, the attacker can execute their previously stored shell command via
+configset to a specific session ID (e.g.,curl "http://victim.org/?config=JSESSIONID@D4E9132DB9703009B1C932E7C37286ED"). - With the admin’s session hijacked, the attacker can execute their previously stored shell command via

-without needing the password.
+last_commandwithout needing the password.

 Challenge 19 - Gingerbread